-You’d be hard-pressed to point to a more classic, meaningful song within the genre of country music other than that one, and it was famously recorded by the great Patsy Clinein the early 60’s.
+You’d be hard-pressed to point to a more classic, meaningful song within the genre of country music other than that one, and it was famously recorded on this date in 1961 by the great Patsy Cline.

-Of course, it was originally written by the one and only Willie Nelson, but shot to the #2 spot on the country charts in 1962 when Patsy released her iconic version as a single.
+Of course, it was originally written by Willie Nelson, but shot to the #2 spot on the country charts in 1962 when Patsy released her iconic version as a single.

-And it’s probably one of the most famous country classics of all time… I mean, who doesn’t know and love that song?
+And it’s probably one of the most famous country standards of all-time… I mean, who doesn’t know and love that song?

 Willie actually wrote it in less than an hour (originally titled “Stupid”), but in his 1988 book Willie: An Autobiography, he admitted that it was it was hard to find artists interested in recording it due to its use of several chords, instead of the standard three used for country music compositions at the time.

 Patsy’s husband, Charlie Dick, who was a record promotor for Starday Records at the time, had previously brought her Willie’s song “Night Life,” but she hated it and told him not to bring her anymore Willie Nelson songs, because she didn’t want to sing about the vulnerability of topics like love and loss.

 Can you even imagine saying something like that?
 Talk about “crazy…”

 But in a 2010 interview with Mass Live, Willie told the whole story about how Charlie ended up getting Patsy to record what would ultimately become her signature song: